-Clarification Checking for Understanding In kindergarten, students need ample experiences breaking apart numbers and using the vocabulary "and," "joined with" and "same amount as" before symbols (+, =) and equations (5 = 3 + 2) are introduced.
+Learning and Writing Symbols and Equations Student B: In kindergarten, students need ample experiences breaking apart numbers and using the vocabulary "and," "joined with" and "same amount as" before symbols (+, =) and equations (5 = 3 + 2) are introduced.
+If equations are Student B: In kindergarten, students need ample experiences breaking apart numbers and using the vocabulary "and," "joined with" and "same amount as" before symbols (+, =) and equations (5 = 3 + 2) are introduced.
+If equations are Student B: Clarification Checking for Understanding used, a mathematical representation (picture, objects) needs to be present as well.
+Note: Since this problem is in context, reversals (5+3 and 3+5) count as different solutions since it could be 5 purple and 3 pink OR 3 purple and 5 pink.
+Learning and Writing Symbols and Equations In kindergarten, students need ample experiences breaking apart numbers and using the vocabulary "and," "joined with" and "same amount as" before symbols (+, =) and equations (5 = 3 + 2) are introduced.
 If equations are used, a mathematical representation (picture, objects) needs to be present as well.
-I drew 8 flowers on paper.
+Student B: I drew 8 flowers on paper.
 I made 5 purple and 3 pink.
 Then I thought about making 1 more purple which would make 6 purple and 2 pink and then 7 purple and 1 pink and then 8 purple and 0 pink.
+Where the purple and 1 pink are the purple and 0 pink.
 Note: Since this problem is in context, reversals (5+3 and 3+5) count as different solutions since it could be 5 purple and 3 pink OR 3 purple and 5 pink.